Rhythm Drawing

 Rough Border

-Use the edges of the paper as a guide for getting your border fairly straight.
+Use the edges of the paper as a guide for getting your border fairly straight but there's no need to be paranoid about it as you can see in my example.

 It doesn't matter if you are copying a picture or copying nature, look for the main lines in your chosen subject and make some quick, light strokes on your paper.

-You want to firmly establish the habit of rhythm drawing and drawing rapidly so remember with every beginning there is always some uncertainty.
+You want to firmly establish the habit of drawing with rhythm so remember with every beginning there is always some uncertainty.

 Your first aim is to make a fair start and produce good effects.